-- Report cards are available at the end of each of four quarters. - Preschool students receive report cards three times a year.
+- Report cards are available at the end of each of four quarters as published in the calendar. - Pre-K3 and Jr. K students receive report cards three times a year.
 Students, especially those in the middle grades, are expected to review the report card with their parents.

 Dates for the end of each quarter and the issuing of report cards are posted on the school calendar.